DevExpress/devextreme-documentation/concepts/05 UI Components/Button/00 Getting Started with Button/00 Getting Started with Button.md

-The Button is the UI component that performs an action when a user clicks it.
-This tutorial shows how to add the Button to a page, apply styling, and configure the core features.
-As a result, you will get the following UI component:
+This tutorial shows how to add a Button to a page, apply styling, and configure its core features.
+As a result, you will create the following UI component:

 <div class="simulator-desktop-container" data-view="/Content/Applications/20_1/GettingStartedWith/Button/index.html, /Content/Applications/20_1/GettingStartedWith/Button/index.js, /Content/Applications/20_1/GettingStartedWith/Button/index.css"></div>